karolpiekarski/tresconnect/wp-content/plugins/webp-converter-for-media/readme.txt

 Please always adding your thread, **read all other questions in the FAQ of plugin and other threads in support forum first**.
 Perhaps someone had a similar problem and it has been resolved.

-This will save time repeating the same issues many times and solving the same problems.
-If you do not find anything and you still have a problem, then contact us.

-We will be grateful if you appreciate our time and try to find an answer that may already be somewhere.
-And if it's not here, please describe your problem to us.

-Please remember one thing - we work on it in our free time, with passion.
-We will be grateful for keeping culture and patience.
-We are not always able to respond immediately.

-We want to help everyone very much, but we need cooperation between both sides.
-This is very important.
-We may have a deal like this?

-And most importantly - **do not leave the thread unanswered**.
-If you add a thread, follow when you get a reply.
-Then let us know if we have helped you or not.
-This helps us improve technical support.

 When adding a thread, follow these steps and reply to each of them:

 **1.** Do you have any error on the plugin settings page?
 If so, which one?
 Have you consulted your server administrator or developer?
 If not, please do it first.